 Talk to most employers and they will agree that it’s in their interests to support new and expectant mothers.
 Looking after the rights and welfare of pregnant workers and new mothers is one of the main responsibilities of any employer.
-These rights are protected by various pieces of legislation.
-These come under both Health and Safety at Work law and the Equality Act 2010.
+These rights are protected by various pieces of legislation, such as Health and Safety at Work law and the Equality Act 2010.

-So, if you are a Manager who works with pregnant employees or new mothers you will need to ensure that you comply with the law and that you treat the employee fairly and protect her rights before, during and after her baby is born.
+So, if you are a manager who works with pregnant employees or employees on parental leave, you will need to ensure that you comply with the law and that you treat the employee fairly and protect her rights before, during and after her baby is born.

 - What is the law around pregnancy and maternity in the workplace

 - Employees’ and employers’ rights and responsibilities

 - How can new and expectant mothers keep themselves safe